Wellesley Aron: Palestine and World War II

-On his return Palestine, Wellesley founded a successful advertising agency.
+On his return to Palestine, Wellesley founded a successful advertising agency.
 In 1938, aware of the possibility of war with Germany, Aron made strenuous efforts to interest the British High Command in the idea of stockpiling reserve supplies of war materiel and food in Palestine.
 He foresaw the possibility of Germany being victorious in North Africa.

 When these efforts failed and war broke out in 1939, he enlisted in the British Army as a Palestinian volunteer, where he rose to become the senior Jewish officer enlisted from Palestine and the first to command a unit.
 His unit, 178 coy, RASC, was made up primarily of Jewish Palestinian volunteers.
 Together with four other Jewish RASC units they served with the Eight Army in North Africa.
 At Tobruk they were under siege for several months until relieved and convoyed by sea to Egypt.

 Later, in Italy in 1944, risking court-martial, he led his unit in helping rescue many Jewish refugees who had escaped the concentration camps of the Holocaust.
 Aron's unit, together with the other Jewish Palestinian R.A.S.C units, became the vanguard of the Jewish Brigade founded in 1944.
 Aron authored his account of that military experience (see reference).